Role

 Empathise/Define

-πŸ’Ž 3.
-The website must highlight the client's skills and experience in both web development and graphic design
+πŸ’Ž Highlight the client’s skills and experience in both web development and graphic design.

 01.-